openedx/edx-documentation/en_us/contribute/source/index.rst

     git remote set-url origin <URL from "Clone or download" button of your fork>

-Remember to add Open edX repository as your up stream remote.
+Remember to add the original Open edX repository as your upstream remote.

   .. code-block:: bash

     git remote add upstream <URL from "Clone or download" button of Open edX repository>

-Pull the latest version of the code to prevent you from encountering conflict when you send a Pull Request.
+Pull the latest version of the code to prevent you from encountering conflicts when you send a Pull Request.

   .. code-block:: bash